cherrisimo/oekolopoly-rl/oekolopoly_agents/INFO.md

 # Overview

-Unarchive the .zip file to get hold of the best agents trained for this project.
+Unarchive the .zip files to get hold of the best agents trained for this project.

 | Algorithm | Agent .zip File      | Played Rounds | Balance | Wrapper                                    |
 |-----------|----------------------|---------------|---------|--------------------------------------------|